Persdre/Persdre/README.md

 ### Hi there, I am Qian!

-- I am a second-year CS Ph.D. candidate at National University of Singapore, supervised by Prof. Bingsheng He.
+- I am a second-year CS Ph.D. candidate at National University of Singapore, fortunately supervised by Prof. Bingsheng He.
 My research interests lie in LLM agents and cryptocurrency now.
 - My personal website is at https://persdre.github.io/.
 - How to reach me: You can drop me emails at persdre@gmail.com
 - I am open to collaboration opportunities.